Your Melbourne distribution centre picks by location, not expiry, so the freshest stock ships and the older batch quietly expires

 Exactly what you get

 A warehouse system that ships the right stock and can prove where it came from: FEFO directed picking, full batch traceability for recalls, zone-aware pick paths, and handheld scanning for putaway, picking, and stocktake.
-It syncs with your inventory management software and ERP so stock stays accurate, receives shipment data from your supply chain software with expiry and batch intact, and feeds throughput and accuracy metrics into your business intelligence dashboards so you can see where the warehouse leaks time and stock.
+It syncs with your inventory management software and ERP so stock stays accurate, receives shipment data from your supply chain software with expiry and batch intact, and feeds throughput and accuracy metrics into your business intelligence (BI) dashboards so you can see where the warehouse leaks time and stock.

 How to choose a developer in Melbourne